Dolby noise-reduction system: Dolby B

-Dolby B-type noise reduction was developed after Dolby A, and it was introduced in 1968.
+Dolby B-type noise reduction was developed after Dolby A, and was introduced in 1968.
 It consisted of a single sliding band system providing about 9 dB of noise reduction (A-weighted), primarily for use with cassette tapes.
 It was much simpler than Dolby A and therefore much less expensive to implement in consumer products.
-Dolby B recordings are acceptable when played back on equipment that does not possess a Dolby B decoder, such as many inexpensive portable and car cassette players.
+Dolby B recordings are acceptable when played back on equipment that does not possess a Dolby B decoder, such as inexpensive portable and car cassette players.
 Without the de-emphasis effect of the decoder, the sound will be perceived as brighter as high frequencies are emphasized, which can be used to offset "dull" high-frequency response in inexpensive equipment.
-However, Dolby B provides less effective noise reduction than Dolby A, generally by a factor of more than 3 dB.
+However, Dolby B provides less effective noise reduction than Dolby A, generally by an amount of more than 3 dB.

 The Dolby B system is effective from approximately 1 kHz upwards; the noise reduction that is provided is 3 dB at 600 Hz, 6 dB at 1.2 kHz, 8 dB at 2.4 kHz, and 10 dB at 5 kHz.
 The width of the noise reduction band is variable, as it is designed to be responsive to both the amplitude and the frequency distribution of the signal.
 It is thus possible to obtain significant amounts of noise reduction down to quite low frequencies without causing audible modulation of the noise by the signal ("breathing").

-From the mid-1970s, Dolby B became standard on commercially pre-recorded music cassettes even though some low-end equipment lacked decoding circuitry, although it allows for acceptable playback on such equipment.
+From the mid-1970s, Dolby B became standard on commercially pre-recorded music cassettes even though some low-end equipment lacked decoding circuitry.
 Most pre-recorded cassettes use this variant.
-VHS video recorders used Dolby B on linear stereo audio tracks.
+VHS video recorders used Dolby B on their linear stereo audio tracks.